 A customer satisfaction SLA focuses on maintaining high levels of customer satisfaction, typically measured through tools like surveys, Customer Satisfaction Scores (CSAT), or Net Promoter Scores (NPS).

-Example: A company commits to achieving a minimum CSAT score of 90%, monitored through quarterly surveys, and addressed if satisfaction dips below the target.
+Example: A company commits to achieving a minimum CSAT score of 90%, monitored through quarterly surveys, and addresses if satisfaction dips below the target.

 Use Case: Especially relevant for customer-centric industries like hospitality, retail, and healthcare, where customer feedback directly influences reputation and business success.